 - Swimming in the spacious zero-edge infinity pool with views that drop away to the ocean

-- We loved the ceviche and avocado appetisers - the chef’s specialty - the perfect accompaniment to a passionfruit mojito sundowner
+- We loved the ceviche and avocado appetisers - the chef’s speciality - the perfect accompaniment to a passionfruit mojito sundowner

-- Walking distance to the shops and facilities of beautiful new beach town of Las Catalinas
+- Walking distance to the shops and facilities of the beautiful new beach town of Las Catalinas

 - With so many activities on-site or nearby, even adventurous types are unlikely to get bored

 - The town of Las Catalinas is still being built and there's a significant amount of construction in the area; noise can sometimes be heard